 Dice, the Hora of Moral Justice

-Dike was the goddess of human justice, of legal rights and fair rulings, who abhorred liars and corruption.
+Dice was the goddess of human justice, legal rights, and fair rulings, who abhorred liars and corruption.
 Hesiod would expound on this depiction in Works and Days, and it recurs heavily in the works of Sophocles and Euripides in the 5th century BC.

-Depicted as a maiden of eternal youth, Dike was one of the numerous figures associated with the constellation Virgo.
-But a more direct legacy came when the Romans copied the ancient Greeks’ theological homework, revising Dike as the goddess Justicia – whose image as “Lady Justice” adorns courthouses across the Western world to this day.
+Depicted as a maiden of eternal youth, Dice was one of the numerous figures associated with the constellation Virgo.
+But a more direct legacy came when the Romans copied the ancient Greeks’ theological homework, revising Dice as the goddess Justicia – whose image as “Lady Justice” adorns courthouses across the Western world to this day.

 Eunomia, the Hora of Law

 She was invoked in numerous sources as a goddess of order in both civil and personal contexts.
-Notably, she was frequently depicted on Athenian vases as a companion of Aphrodite, as a representation of the importance of lawful obedience in marriage.
+Notably, she was frequently depicted in ancient Greek art, particularly on Athenian vases as a companion of Aphrodite, as a representation of the importance of lawful obedience in marriage.

 Eirene, the Hora of Peace